 For the grand finale, let’s look at how much a customer would be overcharged if they chose the cheaper of the two POS options which forces them to use their payments = $29,014.50 – $24,145.10 = $4,869.30.
 Hmm, that looks like the price of a POS system.
 If they keep that system for 5 years, it adds up to a whopping $24,346.50 *Please note, percentages do change over time.

 So how do you get the most competitive processing rate?
 Talk to other local store owners and ask what they are paying in processing rates.
 From there, you can request rate quotes from a few processors and compare them to the data points you already have.
 There are multiple processing companies and the market is highly competitive, processors will want to fight for your business and you should let them.
-Heartland, Vantiv, Chase, TSYS and First Data are some examples of popular processors.
+Heartland, Vantiv, Chase, TSYS, and First Data are some examples of popular processors.

 What is the Return on my Investment in a Grocery POS system?

 The second major question we want to explore is whether or not the POS has paid for itself, or in other words, what is the return on the investment?
 On average, legacy point of sale systems cost around $5000 per lane.
-In that $5000 investment, the store receives the following: a software license, computer, printer, cash drawer, scanner-scale, cashier display, customer display, mounts and PIN pad.
+In that $5000 investment, the store receives the following: a software license, computer, printer, cash drawer, scanner-scale, cashier display, customer display, mounts, and PIN pad.
 In addition to that, the software license is around $3000 per year.
 For a two-lane grocery store, the rough investment in a grocery POS is about $13,000, which is not a small investment.
 You might be thinking:

 There are a lot of ways to calculate the return on the investment of a point of sale system, and some point of sale systems provide a better return on investment than others.

 The first way is employee labor.
 Have you optimized your scheduling with your transaction volume?
 Do you know when the rushes and mini rushes are?
-Optimizing labor is one of the easiest ways to reduce cost.
+Optimizing labor is one of the easiest ways to reduce costs.

 The second way to save is by reducing the time it takes to change prices.
 Most stores running a cash register price each product individually with stickers.
 With a POS system that offers product labels, you can reduce the labor cost of pricing by more than 50%.
-Placing labels may take an initial investment, but after this, only time you’ll need to change them is when you change your price.
+Placing labels may take an initial investment, but after this, the only time you’ll need to change them is when you change your price.

 Third, it reduces the time to check out customers.
 Retail MARKET has had great success in helping stores reduce lines by implementing a grocery-optimized POS system.
 Not only does it reduce lines, but the system also increases accuracy since manually entering prices with every product is risky and errors are easily made.

-Fourth, it provides the owner instantaneous reports to their phone, tablet or laptop.
+Fourth, it provides the owner instantaneous reports to their phone, tablet, or laptop.
 This enables the owner a great deal of flexibility and confidence to run their store from anywhere they choose – from their office, their child’s soccer game, or anywhere in the world!
 The cloud today gives you that flexibility.

-Lastly, does your electronic cash register or POS use advanced algorithms to find suspicious activity from the store’s cashiers?
+Lastly, does your electronic cash register or POS uses advanced algorithms to find suspicious activity from the store’s cashiers?
 Around 5% of a store’s total revenue goes to employee theft each year!
 A good POS will highlight risky behavior and get that money back in your pocket!

-I hope these tips help you out in your POS decision making!
+I hope these tips help you out in your POS decision-making!
 We recently put together a cost savings calculator.
 Try it out for fun and see if Retail MARKET could save you money.

 If you would like to buy a POS but do not have $13,000 to invest in one, check out this article, it has great information on business loans.